transistorsoft/react-native-background-geolocation/help/INSTALL-EXPO.md

 ### Polygon Geofencing Support

-If you've purchased the [*Polygon Geofencing* add-on](https://shop.transistorsoft.com/collections/frontpage/products/polygon-geofencing) for creating geofences of *any shape*, you can add the "*Polygon Geofencing*" entitlement to your existing *Background Geolocation* license key.
+If you've purchased the [*Polygon Geofencing* add-on](https://shop.transistorsoft.com/collections/frontpage/products/polygon-geofencing) for creating geofences of *any shape*, you can add the "*Polygon Geofencing*" entitlement to your existing *Background Geolocation* license key in the [Customer Dashboard](https://www.transistorsoft.com/shop/customers).

 ### `Info.plist`:  *Usage Descriptions*